Theodore Roosevelt: Death

 On the night of January 5, 1919, Roosevelt suffered breathing problems.
 After receiving treatment from his physician, George W. Faller, he felt better and went to bed.
 Roosevelt's last words were either "Please put out that light, James" or "James, will you please put out the light.", said to his family servant James E. Amos.
 Between 4:00 and 4:15 the next morning, Roosevelt died at the age of 60 in his sleep at Sagamore Hill of a pulmonary embolism.

 Upon receiving word of his death, his son Archibald telegraphed his siblings: "The old lion is dead."
 Woodrow Wilson's vice president, Thomas R. Marshall, said that "Death had to take Roosevelt sleeping, for if he had been awake, there would have been a fight."
 Following a private farewell service in the North Room at Sagamore Hill, a simple funeral was held at Christ Episcopal Church in Oyster Bay on January 8.
-Vice President Thomas R. Marshall, former New York Governor Charles Evans Hughes, Senators Warren G. Harding and Henry Cabot Lodge, and former President William Howard Taft were among the mourners.
+Vice President Marshall, former New York Governor Charles Evans Hughes, Senators Warren G. Harding and Henry Cabot Lodge, and former President William Howard Taft were among the mourners.
 The procession route to Youngs Memorial Cemetery was lined with spectators and a squad of mounted policemen who had ridden from New York City.
 Roosevelt was buried on a hillside overlooking Oyster Bay.

-Writer

-Roosevelt was a prolific author, writing with passion on subjects ranging from foreign policy to the importance of the national park system.
-Roosevelt was also an avid reader of poetry.
-Poet Robert Frost said that Roosevelt "was our kind.
-He quoted poetry to me.
-He knew poetry."

-As an editor of The Outlook, Roosevelt had weekly access to a large, educated national audience.
-In all, Roosevelt wrote about 18 books (each in several editions), including his autobiography, The Rough Riders, History of the Naval War of 1812, and others on subjects such as ranching, explorations, and wildlife.
-His most ambitious book was the four-volume narrative The Winning of the West, focused on the American frontier in the 18th and early 19th centuries.
-Roosevelt said that the American character—indeed a new "American race"—had emerged from the heroic wilderness hunters and Indian fighters, acting on the frontier with little government help.

-In 1905, Roosevelt became embroiled in a widely publicized literary debate known as the nature fakers controversy.
-A few years earlier, naturalist John Burroughs had published an article entitled "Real and Sham Natural History" in the Atlantic Monthly, attacking popular writers of the day such as Ernest Thompson Seton, Charles G. D. Roberts, and William J. Long for their fantastical representations of wildlife.
-Roosevelt agreed with Burroughs's criticisms and published several essays denouncing the booming genre of "naturalistic" animal stories as "yellow journalism of the woods".
-It was the President himself who popularized the negative term "nature faker" to describe writers who depicted their animal characters with excessive anthropomorphism.